sergey-nechaev/devdocs/payments-integrations/vault/payment-token.md

 }
 ```

-There are two types of `paymentTokenFactory`:
+There are two available types of payment tokens:

- * `CreditCardTokenFactory`: used for credit cards
+*  `\Magento\Vault\Api\Data\PaymentTokenFactoryInterface::TOKEN_TYPE_CREDIT_CARD` is used for credit cards
- * `AccountPaymentTokenFactory`: used for payment accounts, like PayPal
+*  `\Magento\Vault\Api\Data\PaymentTokenFactoryInterface::TOKEN_TYPE_ACCOUNT` is used for payment accounts like PayPal

 Depending on your payment integration, you need to specify one of them to create a payment token.

-Also, you can use `\Magento\Vault\Api\Data\PaymentTokenInterfaceFactory` in your code as common dependency.
-But in that case you must specify preference for this interface in `di.xml`, because `PaymentTokenInterfaceFactory` does not have default preference.
+Also, you can create own type of payment token.
+But in that case you must re-define the `tokenTypes` argument for `\Magento\Vault\Model\PaymentTokenFactory` in `di.xml` (not just replacing with argument but appending your token type to existing to avoid breaking existing functionality) or provide own preference for `\Magento\Vault\Api\Data\PaymentTokenFactoryInterface`.

 The important thing is the `setGatewayToken()` method.
 This method gets the gateway token: a hashed value based on some credit card details.
-Different
-payment providers use different algorithms to create this hash.
+Different payment providers use different algorithms to create this hash.
 In most cases, exactly this token is used to perform place order actions.

 The created response handler must be added to the handler chain in the DI configuration file `di.xml`.

 Example of the Braintree `di.xml`: